nbhhcty/SwiftExtensions/README.md

 **Info:** Extentions collection is updating.
 Please send me messages if you want to add some useful functionality to this repository.

+## Installation

+Right now the only way to install this repo is to copy it to your project.

 ## Foundation framework

 #### NSDate